nixflake/Sukawm-white/README.md

 # Sukawm-white
+This is outdated version it wont get any updates
+I recommend you use codeberg
-this is outdated version u can still use it i rec going into my codeberg its updated there this one dont require shuremonofont in dunst and polybar credit to tndevreal the creator if sukawm https://codeberg.org/nixosuser
+You dont need the ShureTechMonoNerdFontMono font for polybar and dunst Credit to tndevreal the creator if sukawm https://codeberg.org/nixosuser

 `